InuDeveloper/InuDev-blog/src/content/work/Perspectivve.md

 dateEnd: "Present"
 ---

-# Personal experience

-Hi, here David. here I'm going to explain my experience in Perspectivve and what is it.
+Hi, here David. here I'm going to explain my experience in Perspectivve and what is my role in it.

-## What is Perspectivve

-Perspectivve is a startup in the Dominican Republic that provides web development services to other companies.
-It is a virtual business so it operates fully remotely.
-The business is pretty flexible with its employees but requires them to present the work on time.

-## My experience
+# Personal experience in the company & role

+Personally, Perspectivve web development department is very flexible and need to adapt the needs of the customer.
+If the customer want a quick landsite, we use ASTRO.js, if the customer want a e-commerce, then we use Next.JS.

+My main role in Perspectivve is Web development and UI/UX designer.
+Honestly, my role as a designer is not that present in the job since I directly code the desire design and tested it out locally and then builded the production.

-### Languages
+## Used Languages

-- JavaScript Experience
+- **JavaScript Experience**:
    Learnt amateur JavaScript
    How to configure JavaScript and other frameworks.
-- TypeScript Experience
+- **TypeScript Experience**:
    How to add types, modify and configure the projects.
    How to use it in Front-End.

-### Frameworks
+## Frameworks

-- Next.JS and Tailwind CSS
+- Next.JS and Tailwind CSS and others UI libraries.

-   How to start a project with Next.JS
+## Tools used
+- **Visual Studio code**
+- **Figma**
+- **Canva**